cytosmart-bv/AxionVueOpenAPI/README.md

 ### Step 1: Drivers

-Make sure you have a [CytoSmart application installed](http://download.cytosmart.com/).
+Make sure you had a [CytoSmart application installed](http://download.cytosmart.com/).

 Recommended is the cell counter given it does not restart itself after closing.
 This is needed to have all the correct drivers installed.